-Today, many insurers are attempting to assess properties remotely using imagery, ostensibly to increase decision speed and operational efficiency.
-However, manual imagery reviews present their own challenges.
-For example, an underwriter may paste an address into Google Maps then wonder whether the pin dropped on the right building, where the parcel actually starts and ends, which structures are part of the property under evaluation, and when that aerial picture was taken.
-A parcel may be oddly shaped, structures may be connected and tough to disambiguate, or one structure may have multiple businesses.
+Today, many insurers are attempting to assess properties remotely using aerial imagery, ostensibly to increase decision speed and operational efficiency.
+However, manual aerial imagery reviews present their own challenges.
+For example, an underwriter may paste an address into Google Maps then wonder whether the pin dropped on the right building, where the property actually starts and ends, which structures are part of the property under evaluation, and when that aerial picture was taken.
+A commercial property parcel may be oddly shaped, structures may be connected and tough to disambiguate, or one structure may have multiple businesses.
 Imagery alone cannot answer these questions and underwriters must spend a great deal of time matching buildings in imagery to various data fields in an application.

 To demonstrate the power of this solution, we’ll walk through a few challenging property examples submitted by existing customers and then describe how Cape’s engine solves each issue.

 Underwriters for large habitational properties often spend up to 30 minutes in Google Maps attempting to identify all the structures from a building schedule submitted by the agent.
 The example below shows why this is so time-consuming and error-prone.
 This HOA has buildings on 11 different streets with different shapes and sizes.
 It’s not obvious which of the 75 buildings listed in the statement of value belong to the HOA.